craftcms/docs/docs/4.x/element-queries.md

 ## Search

-See the main article on Craft’s [search](./searching.md) system for information about the supported syntaxes for plain-text search.
+See the main article on Craft’s [search](./searching.md) system to learn about the supported syntaxes for plain-text search.

 ## Performance and Optimization